samaea/AzureDevOpsAppService/readme.md

     ![](./assets/cicdquickstart-jan2018/VSTS_clonerepo4.png)

 7. Go to the local folder and view the files present.
-You can now modify any of the VSTS repo files locally and push any changes up to the VSTS repo using the git commands, or variations on them.
+You can now modify any of the Azure DevOps repo files locally and push any changes up to the Azure DevOps repo using the git commands, or variations on them.

          git add *
          git commit -m "<description of your changes>"